lotuslang/lotusjs/docs/Internal/Lexical Structure.md

 - a *collection* : this is the collection that this loop will iterate through.

 - a *code line* OR an *indented code block* : this is the code that is to be executed at each iteration of the loop.
-If it's a single code line, it can be on the same line as the `foeach` declaration, or in an indented code block.
+If it's a single code line, it can be on the same line as the `foreach` declaration, or in an indented code block.
 If it's an indented code block (ie. one or more code lines), it must be on a new line, with a indentation of one more than the `foreach` declaration.

 *Example usage :*